 While it is crucial for crypto companies to have processes in place to file a suspicious activity report, it is a mitigation and not a prevention measure.
 After the one-time process set up for case handling, companies should focus on ongoing monitoring, fraud detection, and other prevention measures as part of an AML program.

 To lay the foundation for your anti-money laundering and compliance initiatives, you will need KYC.
-You can find out how to integrate KYC into your product today when you sign up for a free trial with free verifications to test or by booking a demo.
+You can find out how to integrate KYC into your product today when you sign up or by booking a demo.